tanmaybhujbal/GuessNumber/README.md

 # GuessNumber
 Number guessing game in javascript

-To try this game click the below link
+To play this game download it and run